Crankrune/First/README.md

 [FMovies](fmovies.se) - Streaming Movies and TV Shows.
 Many new releases, including in theater movies.

+[PutlockerTV](https://www2.putlockertv.to/) - Stream Movies and TV shows.
+A clone of FMovies (or vise versa).

+[Cine.to](https://cine.to) - Streaming Movies, seems good, haven't used it much.

+[WatchCartoonOnline](watchcartoononline.io) - Stream Anime and Cartoons, huge library.

 ## Android Apps

 [Mobilism](mobilism.org) - Paid apps and games.
 As well as many books, magazines and audiobooks. *Huge* selection of apps and books.
 You need to register, but it's free.